project-sunbird/project-sunbird.github.io/pages/features-documentation/course_consumption.md

 ---
 type: landing
 directory: features-documentation
-title: Course Consumption
+title: Taking a Course
-page_title: Course Consumption
+page_title: Taking a Course
 description: Procedure on how to consume a course on Sunbird
 keywords: >-
   content editor, create course, create content, create lesson, textbook,